 A brand's visual identity is almost always equated to its brand logo.
 Although a distinctive, well-crafted logo is definitely one of those elements that your brand will always be remembered by, don’t forget to pay equal attention to the complementary aspects of typography, colour and layout.

 Make sure you choose a typeface and colour palette that is in alignment with how you aim to position yourself in the market.
 For instance, if you are looking at showcasing the fun-side of your pre-school, think cutesy and playful with bold, attention-grabbing colours.

 But if your aim is to position yourself as an upmarket nursery - one that would appeal to affluent parents who are willing to pay a premium price for nursery services - the typical nursery logo styling and primary colour lettering are a big no-no. Think muted colours and a more subtle, grown-up style that exudes finesse and sophistication.
-The Magnetic Ideas branding for Snug Pre-schools is a brilliant example.

 4. Your Differentiators

 What sets you apart from the rest of the crowd?
 Your educational philosophy, location, facilities?
 Have you highlighted your differentiators and made them a key part of your branding message?
 Make sure you communicate them clearly through your website (if you have one), social media platforms and off-line marketing material.